 In spite of trembling that I know so well,

 unwanted company of his later years,

-he eases the lid open on its wobbly hinges.
+he eases the lid on its loosened hinges.

 Pungent aromas escape to fan